September 11th and Jeremy Glick

 I have a personal story I want to tell you about Jeremy Glick and September 11, 2001.
-About seven months after I ordained in 2001, the famous 9/11 or September 11th event happened.
+The short story is that my name is Jeremy Glick and I was a computer programmer.
+However, I had left my regular world in 1999 and people who have lost track of me remembered me when 9/11 happened.
+About seven months after I ordained as a Buddhist Monk in 2001, the famous 9/11 or September 11th event happened.
 During that time, I was living in Myanmar which was one of the 6 countries that were embargoed.
-Myanmar was specifically embargoed for Human Rights Violations and they were in second or third place behind North Korea for human rights.
+Myanmar was specifically embargoed for Human Rights Violations and they were one or two slots above North Korea for human rights.
 There were full on malaria warnings (by the locals) and I had just given up a career in the computer field that used to pay me loads of cash to do a job I loved with passion.

 In September 11, 2001 there were four planes that went down.
 Two flew into the World Trade Center.
-The third one did impossible aeronautical acrobatics to hit the Pentagon1 and a final fourth plane went down in an empty field.
+The third one did impossible aeronautical acrobatics to hit the Pentagon[mfn] If you have 4 hours take a look at this link The New Pearl Harbor [/mfn] and a final fourth plane went down in an empty field.
 The last of the four planes had a passenger named Jeremy Glick who was a computer programmer.
 He had a black belt in Judo, and after the “hijackers” announced themselves over the airplane’s public address system, Jeremy Glick (the programmer) picked up the air-phone to call his wife.
 His wife told him about the other three plane crashes and that he was surely going to die just like the others.
 With that thought, and nothing to lose, he organized a team of counter-attackers to barge into the cockpit and perhaps rescue the plane.
 That was how the plane supposedly crashed into an empty field and how Jeremy Glick died with all of the others.
 He was a national hero and he was plastered all over the news.
 Go ahead and Google “Jeremy Glick” and you will see the connection with 9/11 almost 20 years later.
 There was a lot of emotion during that time, and people did not know what to do.
 They knew my parents had a son named Jeremy Glick who was a programmer and so they picked up the phone.

 In 1999, I left my job and set out to travel the world and to renounce the world too.
 I was a traveler or backpacker from 1999 to 2001 when I finally ordained in February 7th of 2001 at Pa-Auk Forest Monastery under The Most Venerable Pa-Auk Sayadawgyi.
 I sort of disappeared from society in 1999 and when the whole 9/11 thing happened, people who did not know me well mourned my death while others called my parents to tell them how sorry they were for my death.